LocalT0aster/syncplay-docker/README.md

 ## Troubleshooting

-If you encounter any errors, please first use the `docker logs syncplay` command to print the process output.
-It may contain useful error information.
-You can also output more detailed logs by specifying the environment variable `DEBUG=ON` .
+If you encounter any errors, please first use the `docker logs syncplay` command to view the process output, as it may contain useful error information.
+You can also enable more detailed logs by setting the environment variable `DEBUG=ON` .

 ```bash
 $ docker run --rm --env DEBUG=ON dnomd343/syncplay